-At Dayspring Pens, we’re big fans of the former method.
+At Dayspring Pens, we’re big fans of taking notes by hand.
+However, the pen you use can make or break your experience.

-Studies show that taking notes by hand rather than on a computer increases your capacity to recall information.
+In fact, studies show that using pens for note taking rather than using a computer increases your capacity to recall information.

 It makes sense: writing is a more involved and complex activity than typing on a keyboard.